 - Executive awareness and leadership

-Here are some of the highlights of my interview with Art.
+Here are some of the highlights of our interview with Art.
 Below, you’ll find the full transcript and audio of the conversation.

 Connecticut is a leader in cybersecurity...

 It seems like a cybersecurity strategy and action plan are things every state should have.
 Yet, Connecticut is the only one that does.
 In fact, Connecticut is an international leader in cybersecurity: